 Se AMD he is trying to figure out whether he is on the right track or not about his microarchitecture Zen, just have a look at the latest data on the market shares distributed by Mercury Research.
 The latter, in fact, show that the Sunnyvale house, for what concerns the CPUs belonging to the family x86, stay gaining considerably Plot su Intel.
 Eccezionfatta however for the CPU server.

 AMD has obviously been proud to share this data with the press.
-But this does not take away from the fact that Zen is attracting more customers throughout the entire production cycle of AMD itself, than with the same data just before the arrival of the aforementioned microarchitecture.
+But this does not take away from the fact that Zen is attracting more customers in the entire production cycle of AMD itself, than compared to the same data just before the arrival of the aforementioned microarchitecture.
 Overall, Intel's eternal rival now owns a share equal to 13,3% of market of the CPUs x86.

 This is a percentage point compared to the previous quarter and 4,7 percentage points compared to the same quarter a year ago.
 Nothing to complain about, even if Intel is still far away.